 As a midwife who attends homebirths, I assist in natural childbirth only.
 I am not a doctor and I am not a nurse.
 I have chosen to practice independently because I do not accept the definition of Midwifery as the practice of Medicine or Nursing.
 I believe that Midwifery, Nursing & Medicine are separate disciplines, and that the laws and health care system need to be corrected to reflect midwifery’s unique role in providing high quality, cost-effective care for mothers and families.
 I believe that every woman who chooses should have access to the Midwives Model of Care™ in the setting of her choice.

-I have a longtime interest in local food, farmers markets, community gardening and whole foods vegetarian cooking that I bring to my work as a midwife.
+I have a longtime interest in local food, farmers markets, community gardening, and traditional, whole foods cooking, fermenting and preserving that I bring to my work as a midwife.
 I also practice Ashtanga yoga and my yoga practice is a big influence on my work as a midwife (and vice-versa).
-In May of 2008, I married Martin Wiley, a poet, college professor, and writer and all around great guy, who is incredibly supportive of my work as a midwife.
+In May of 2008, I married Martin Wiley, a poet, college professor, writer and all around great guy, who is incredibly supportive of my work as a midwife.
 We had our first child, Itzela, on August 12, 2009 (you can read about her birth here).
-Having a baby myself now after years of working as a midwife was both humbling and oh so wonderful!
+Having a baby myself after years of working as a midwife was both humbling and oh so wonderful!
 It has been such a gift to benefit from the community of families I helped to build as a new mother myself.
 On July 26, 2013 we were blessed to add a son to our family.
 Eliodoro arrived, big sister Itzy cut the cord and our family feels complete!

 Being a midwife challenges me to use my heart and hands as well as my head.
 I love what I do, feel called to the work and feel that it is worth the crazy hours and lifestyle to help create sacred space for women to be born as mothers, men as fathers, and babies to enter their time on this planet in a peaceful, loving way.
 I sometimes feel like I’m always working and just as often feel like I’m never working.
 It’s a challenging, amazing and beautiful life that I’m living doing this work.
 For me, midwifery is the center of the wheel that connects most of what I want my life and learning to be about: it is an art and a science, focused on relationships, very personal and intimate with a tangible impact on people’s lives as well as very community oriented, holistic, political, spiritual, sacred, countercultural, ancient, women-centered, and physical.
 Almost anything I want to study, or learn about—be it nutrition, massage, homeopathy, gardening, acupuncture, herbs, or yoga— has an application and connection to my work as a midwife—creating opportunities for lifelong learning that informs and illuminates my practice and that I can share with the mamas and babies I serve.